TwitchLib/TwitchLib/README.md

   * OnChatColorChanged - Fires when confirmation is received from Twitch that chat color has been successfully changed.
   * OnNowHosting - Fires when the home channel begins hosting another channel.
   * OnBeingHosted - Fires when the library sees that another channel is hosting the broadcaster's channel.
 YOU MUST BE CONNECTED AS THE BROADCASTER.
+  * OnSendReceiveData - Fires whenever the TwitchClient sends or receives data to/from Twitch.
+Excellent for debugging/custom interpretation.
+  * OnViewerTimedout - Fires whenever a user is timedout in chat.
 - Whisper Events:
   * OnWhisperReceived - Fires when a new whisper message is received, returns WhisperMessage
   * OnWhisperCommandReceived - Fires when command (uses custom command identifier) is received.